 Creative expression is a way to reconnect with ourselves and then with others.
 To encourage that community, Santa Fe Workshops has launched Creativity Continues, a collective way to develop our creative voices.
 These events, offered monthly, are free and open to the public.

-Wednesday, February 3: Assignment: My Holiday
+February 3: My Holiday Assignment with Alison Wright

 December 2: Alternative Processing with Bostick & Sullivan

 This recording features Dana Sullivan and Christi Wiltenberg from Bostick & Sullivan.
 They share a variety of expressive alternative processes, discuss the specifics of chemicals, cost, and show finished examples.

 November 4: Assignment: Transitions

 This recording features Laurie Klein reviewing her 20 selections from the recent Transitions assignment.
 Listen to her comments, impressions, and insights into what makes for a compelling image and why she chose these particular images.

 Here is a slide show of all images that were submitted for Transitions:

 September 2: Anatomy of an Editorial Shoot with Jeff Lipsky*